BIOGRAPHY

 RAGINI BHASIN

-She was also the recipient of the Meredith MacRae Memorial Award from Women in Film (WIF), a BAFTA Newcomer (2021–2024), the winner of the 2022 Julia S. Gouw Short Film Challenge hosted by CAPE and Janet Yang Productions, a Directing Fellow for Film Independent’s Project Involve Program (2023), and a director at AFI DWW+ cohort of 2026.
+Ragini is the recipient of the Meredith MacRae Memorial Award from Women in Film and was selected as a BAFTA Newcomer (2021–2024).
+She won the 2022 Julia S. Gouw Short Film Challenge presented by CAPE and Janet Yang Productions, was a Directing Fellow in Film Independent’s Project Involve (2023), and is a director in the AFI DWW+ Class of 2026.
+Her feature script was supported by Cine Qua Non Lab in 2025.

 FILMOGRAPHY